 SVV here, taking the reins.
 One day back in February, Kristin began hinting to me that I shouldn’t plan anything around the 4th of July.
 Now, I’m not much for planning anyway so it was a tad bit superfluous of her, but I knew something was percolating big time in her head by a mischievous smirk and the ferocious attempt she was mentally making to not tell me immediately.
+I never guessed, however, that she was sweeping me away to a luxury resort in Texas.

 Kristin gets excited and on her best day is absolutely terrible at keeping secrets from me and probably anyone else with a sense of perception—a blog, a computer, social media, hangouts on the regular with new people and being a writer probably has something to do with the fact that at her most excited state of being she’ll tell you the answer to a question you didn’t know you had.